Education and Learning Wales

-ELWa was an Assembly Sponsored Public Body responsible for post-16 learning in Wales, active from 2000 to 2006.
-ELWa's functions are now exercised by the Assembly Government's Department for Children, Education, Lifelong Learning and Skills.
+ELWa was an Assembly Sponsored Public Body responsible for planning and funding post-16 learning in Wales, active from 2001 to 2006.
+ELWa was the Welsh equivalent of the Learning and Skills Council in England, and for a time it was the largest quango in Wales.
+ELWa's functions are now exercised by Medr.

 Formation and activities

 ELWa - Education and Learning Wales was the brand used by the National Council for Education and Training for Wales (NCETW), an Assembly Sponsored Public Body (ASPB) or quango established by the Learning and Skills Act 2000.
+The "ELWa" name was both an acronym and meant "to better" or "to profit" in the Welsh language.

-NCETW merged the functions of the former training and enterprise councils in Wales with the Further Education Funding Council for Wales.
-The organisation's remit was to plan and fund post-16 learning (excluding higher education) in Wales, including further education, publicly funded work-based training, adult community learning and school sixth forms.
+NCETW merged the functions of the former training and enterprise councils in Wales with the Further Education Funding Council for Wales (FEFCW).
+The organisation's remit was to plan and fund post-16 learning (excluding higher education) in Wales, including further education, publicly-funded work-based training, adult community learning and school sixth forms.

 NCETW/ELWa's main statutory responsibilities were to: